-SurfEasy VPN currently offers 500+ servers (down from 1,000+) across 28 countries; 16 countries if you opt for the normal plan, and 28 only if you go with their Ultra Plan.
+SurfEasy VPN currently offers 500+ servers (from 1,000+ in 6 months) across 28 countries; 16 countries if you opt for the normal plan, and 28 only if you go with their Ultra Plan.
 You get what you pay for and all that.

 SurfEasy VPN covers Europe, Asia, and America, which is a pretty healthy selection.